citp/privacy-policy-historical/s/st/sto/stockphotopro.com.md

-> *The following text is extracted and transformed from the stockphotopro.com privacy policy that was archived on 2009-03-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090312094903id_/http%3A//www.stockphotopro.com/sppprivacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stockphotopro.com privacy policy that was archived on 2010-04-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100430172134id_/http%3A//www.stockphotopro.com/sppprivacy.php) for the most accurate reproduction.*

-# StockphotoPro - Stock Photography - Search 4 Million Stock Photos, Royalty Free Images, and Illustrations
+# StockphotoPro - Stock Photography - Search 6 Million Stock Photos, Royalty Free Images, and Illustrations

 for **STOCKPHOTOPRO, INC.**.

 Our postal address is
-**PO Box 25053
+**2011Polk Ave
-San Mateo, CA 94402**
+San Mateo, CA 94403**

 We can be reached via e-mail at [privacy@stockphotopro.com](mailto:privacy@stockphotopro.com)